 3 drops each: Clary Sage, Whisper, Ylang Ylang

-5 ml base oil (2 times a day under feet)
+5 ml of base oil (twice a day under feet)

-For men, leave out Whisper or replace it with Sandalwood.
+For men Whisper possibly omit or replace with Sandalwood.

 Calypso's magic – massage mix